Gerard B.·August 21, 2025·7 min read

 T‑10Buy private health insurance that meets NLV rulesCompare insurers

-T‑8Request FBI/ACRO police check; choose express shippingBackground‑check FAQ
+T‑8Request FBI/ACRO police check with express shippingBackground‑check FAQ

 T‑6Translate & legalise documents; budget €50‑€70 per pageTranslator list